saram1sra/16720_Augmented_Reality/Models/readme.md

 Squirtle\
 Bulbasaur

-Pikachu (not used in implementation)
+Pikachu (not used in AR implementation)

 ## Required Libraries